Where are you on the Progress Pyramid?

 Do you focus on losing trades more than you do on winning trades?
 If so, most psychologists would agree that punishment does not reinforce correct behaviors; positive reinforcement though… does!

 In the TJS Elite spreadsheet, users are given columns to help evaluate their mistakes, as well as entry and exit notes, and even a “what would I do different” column.
 Many times I see only negative comments being entered into these sections.
 Although it’s good to note mistakes and errors that we commit, as we do need to know this, but we also need to recognize when our trading plans are followed properly, via positive recognition.

 Nobody wants to face psychological negativity and punishment every working day.
 Your TJS spreadsheet should become your friend and ally, and a place of calm and serenity.
 So use it wisely to note the mistakes and errors you commit, and learn from them.
 Use it also to give kudos when a pat on the back has been earned.

-If you’re reading this, chances are you have one of the finest trading tools on the market, the TJS Elite (or a prior TJS) trade-tracking spreadsheet.
-Having the right tools at your disposal can lessen the time you spend achieving greatness by knowing your Strengths & Weaknesses.
+If you’re reading this, chances are you have one of the finest trading tools on the market, the TJS Elite.
+Having the right tools at your disposal can increase your chances of success, and lessen the time you spend achieving greatness by knowing your Strengths & Weaknesses.
 New traders can spend so much wasted time trading a vast array of strategies, only to find themselves in an endless maze, and never getting the prize.

 Conversely, when your data tells you when a strategy is not working, you’ll know when & where to spend your resources… learning, developing or abandoning a trade situation all-together.